inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 	"I got down on my knees to breathe into the lock.
 Somehow my lips got stuck fast."
 	While he was in the posture, an old lady passed an inquired if he was all right.
 "Alra?
-Igmmlptk", he rep at which point she ran away.
+Igmmlptk", he rep at which point she ran .
 	"I tried to tell her what had happened, but it came out sort of... muffled," explained Mr. Rowlands, a pottery signer.
 	He was trapped for twenty minutes ("I felt a bit foolish") until